cuong3/academic-kickstart/content/home/updates.md

 +++
 #### Updates:
+**1/5/2020**: One AR paper accepted to CHI 20201 We explored using 3D scanning to enable remote AR authoring.
+Details comming soon.

 **11/20/2020**: Presented a talk titled "On-device creative authoring for virtual and augmented reality" at the George Mason University's [Distinguished Lecture Series](https://cs.gmu.edu/about/distinguished-lecture-series/).

 **6/22/2020**: Two VR papers accepted to UIST 2020.

 **2/3/2020**: One paper accepted to CHI 2020 and one paper accepted to IEEE VR 2020 (conference track).